Early Years Foundation Stage (EYFS)

 • Learning and Development

 Our children’s interests and curiosities are used to develop our topics.
-Each year, some topics will be similar (for example, Traditional Stories and Recycling) and others will be completely based on what the children would like to learn about…keeping us on our toes!
+Each year, some topics will be similar (for example, Traditional Stories) and others will be completely based on what the children would like to learn about…keeping us on our toes!
 This ensures the curriculum is broad, diverse, balanced and stimulating for the children in our care.

 We plan and create language rich environments based upon children’s interests.
 Learning is enhanced by quality continuous provision, to which enhancements are added to support topic and focus work.
 A mixture of adult lead and child initiated learning is evident each day.